Fraternity & Sorority Life Housing Policies

 Health & Safety

-Any costs associated with fire, health, and safety violations that occur in common areas of the house are the responsibility of the Greek organization.
+Any costs associated with fire, health, and safety violations that occur in common areas of the house are the responsibility of the fraternity and sorority life organization.
 The organization may be billed and/or referred to the Office of Community Standards and Integrity for further disciplinary action.

 Kitchens & Dining